-Regulators have a great deal of power over industries that are vital to your health, livelihood and well-being, such as electricity.
+Regulators have a great deal of power over industries that are vital to your health, livelihood and well-being, such as electricity, water service and petroleum.
 They need to be able to act fairly, striking a balance between the needs of all stakeholders in the industry.